Garbagnate Monastero

 Garbagnate Monastero (Brianzöö: Garbagnaa) is a comune (municipality) in the Province of Lecco in the Italian region Lombardy, located about 35 km northeast of Milan and about 12 km southwest of Lecco.
 Garbagnate Monastero borders the following municipalities: Barzago, Bulciago, Costa Masnaga, Molteno, Sirone.

 In 1992 the municipality of Garbagnate Monastero passed from the province of Como in the province of Lecco.
 The ISTAT code of the town before the change was 013104.
-Since 1997, the new CAP of the town is 23846.
+Since 1997, the new zip code of the town is 23846.
 The old zip code was 22040.
 Economic activities include packaging, machinery and engineering.